AWS Config Documentation

 Conformance packs

-Conformance packs also provide compliance scores.
+Conformance packs are also designed to provide compliance scores.
 A compliance score is a percentage-based score that helps you discern the level to which your resources are compliant for a set of requirements that are captured within the scope of a conformance pack.
 A compliance score is calculated based on the number of rule-to-resource combinations that are compliant within the scope of a conformance pack.
 For example, a conformance pack with 5 rules applying to 5 resources has 25 (5x5) possible rule-resource combinations.
 If 2 resources are not compliant with 2 rules, the compliance score would be 84%, indicating that 21 out of 25 rule-resource combinations are currently in compliance.
 Further, compliance scores are emitted to Amazon CloudWatch metrics, which allows for tracking over time.
 Compliance scores offer a measurement to track remediation progress, perform comparisons across different sets of requirements, and see the impact a specific change or deployment has on your compliance posture.

 Multi-account, multi-region data aggregation